olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 A synthetic card and transaction analytics project designed to demonstrate how transaction-level data can be cleaned, validated, modeled, analyzed, and converted into business-focused KPIs and dashboards.

+The project simulates a card portfolio environment covering transaction performance, card usage, customer behavior, regional performance, merchant categories, transaction channels, and transaction outcomes.

+---

 ## Project Overview

-This project simulates a card portfolio analytics environment covering transaction performance, card usage, customer behavior, regional performance, merchant categories, transaction channels, transaction outcomes, and card activation.
+The objective of this project is to build a business-facing analytics solution for monitoring card portfolio and transaction performance.

 The analysis focuses on: